 Bali pools often suffer from too much rain in the wet season and they can tend to turn green from garden run-off.
 No one wants to see their pool spoiled by algae growth, even though in itself it is not dangerous to health.
 The danger lies in it becoming a host to other bacteria such as e.coli.
 Getting treatment done promptly is the best way to remove algae, but sometimes you don’t even know it’s there until it has become a really bad infestation.
-Using an automatic pool cleaner such as a Kreepy Krauly is helpful in keeping your pool algae free.
+Using an automatic pool cleaner is helpful in keeping your pool algae free.

 It is essential to learn how to recognise algae in the pool before it gets so bad that you have to drain all the water out.
 Here is what to look for when checking for algae.